 Knowledge plus experience; that’s what gets you hired and on the road to success.
 We build that into our academics so that you get professional training as part of your major.
 Internships, field studies, and on-the-job training are all options available for you to combine in ways that are best for you.
 The best thing is we’re right in the heart of the MetroWest corridor, between Boston and Worcester, which is teeming with opportunities to get real-world experience.
 And when it comes to getting your foot in the door, we’ve got your back.
 We’ll help you with tools, resources, and professional connections.

-My Way to Work and LearnKaitlyn Shannon '17
+My Way to Work and LearnRachael Duffy '19 >

 You expect professors to know their stuff, to be scholars who are constantly acquiring and defining new areas of knowledge.
 FSU professors do just that.
 But it's not everywhere that professors are also masters in the classroom who know how to make subject matter interesting, and, more importantly, who take an interest in you.
 Ask our students and they'll tell you that FSU professors get to know you, challenge you to be your best, and are committed to helping you find your way to success.

 At FSU you are part of a community that is culturally and socially active.
 When things are going on in the world, we like to discuss them - respectfully.
 We celebrate the good and look for solutions to the challenges.
 That means that there are lots of opportunities to get involved in issues that are close to your heart.
 Facing issues and being civically engaged increases your understanding and adaptability - two big components of success.
-And, in case you're wondering, we have fun, too!
-Concerts, sports, clubs, theater, trips into Boston, you name it.
-There is always something going on.
-When you're here, whether you live on or off campus, the feeling of being part of a family is genuine.
-In fact, our students call it "FRAMily."
+And there is always something going on from a cultural perspective - concerts, sports, clubs, theater, trips into Boston, and so much more.

 Student Life Spotlight